We ask forgiveness from others in preparation for Yom Kippur.

 When reciting the Amidah, include passages marked, "Between Rosh Hashanah and Yom Kippur".

 Light candles before sunset.
-Recite the candle blessing for Yom Kippur and Shehecheyanu.
+Recite the candle blessing for Yom Kippur, as well as Shehecheyanu.

 We wear tallot for the Kol Nidre service.